 Happy Transgender Day of Visibility to trans and gender-diverse people in the Goulburn North East area and across Australia.

-It is so important to celebrate and acknowledge the importance of authentic self-expression.
 In order to create true gender equity, we must support trans, non-binary and gender-diverse people to be able to express themselves authentically without fear of discrimination.
 Advocating for health and gender equity must include an intersectional gender lens to be truly representative.

 Health equity and gender identity